 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 When rooms are shared, we match same gender solo travelers.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

 HEALTH: We encourage you to see your doctor or a travel nurse at least 4-6 weeks before travel.
 This allows for adequate time to get new immunizations, if required, and ensure that others are up-to-date.
-You will also need a prescription for an anti malarial medication.
+You may need a prescription for an anti-malarial medication.
 We also encourage you to check the Center for Disease Control and Prevention's website for the most up-to-date recommendations.

 PASSPORT/VISA: U.S. citizens need a passport to enter Tanzania, and it must be valid for at least 6 months beyond your planned departure.
 One blank passport page is typically required for entry stamp and visa.
-U.S. citizens must obtain an entry visa, which can be obtained at the Kilimanjaro airport for a fee of approximately $100 USD or before traveling.
+U.S. citizens can obtain an entry visa at the Kilimanjaro airport for a fee of approximately $100 USD or before traveling.
 We encourage you to check the State Department website for the up to date entry requirements for Tanzania.

 A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.